A person attaching a television to a wall with a drill and screws

 It’s important to note that not all stud finders are created equal.
 Some may have different sensitivity levels or be better suited for certain wall types.
 It’s always a good idea to read the instructions that come with your stud finder and do a test run on a known stud before attempting to locate studs in a new area.
 Additionally, if you’re unsure about the location of electrical wires or plumbing behind the wall, it’s best to consult a professional before drilling into the wall.

-See also Learn How to Mount Tv
+See also How Much to Mount a 75 Inch Tv

 Mounting a TV on Drywall Using Toggle Bolts